Samsat: Hellenistic period

 Like other early-Orontid royal residences, Samosata experienced a sudden shift in its architectural style under the Orontids of Commagene due to their close involvement in the Greco-Roman world.
 During this period, Samosata was most likely populated by a variety of peoples, descended from Arameans, Assyrians, Neo-Hittites, Armenians, and Persians.
 Samosata was amongst the places where its ruler Antiochus I Theos founded sanctuaries that contained inscriptions about his cult as well as reliefs of his dexiosis with Apollo-Mithras.

+Roman period

 In 73 AD, Samosata as well as the rest of Commagene was incorporated into the Roman Empire.
 It may have been during this event that the Syriac letter of Mara bar Serapion was composed.
 The letter makes mention of an Aramaic-speaking elite in Samosata that studied Greek literature and Stoic philosophy.
 Under the Roman emperor Hadrian, Samosata was given metropolis status along with Damascus and Tyre.

 Roman legions were later placed in Samosata to discourage the Sasanian Empire (224–651) from attacking it.
 In 260, it was the first city that was sacked by the Sasanian emperor Shapur I following his capture of the Roman emperor Valerian.
 Shapur I is known to have had coins minted in the same fashion as the Roman antoninianus, which he may have taken from the material used in the mint of Samosata.

 It was at Samosata that Julian II had ships made in his expedition against Shapur II, and it was a natural crossing-place in the struggle between Heraclius and Chosroes in the 7th century.

 Samosata was the birthplace of several renowned people from antiquity such as Lucian (c.
-120-192) and Paul of Samosata (fl.
+120–192) and Paul of Samosata (fl.
 260).